Wooden Door Costs: Simple Breakdown for Interior and Exterior Doors in Long Island City, NY

 Size and Configuration

-Standard-sized doors (32" x 80" or 36" x 80") cost less than custom sizes.
-If your doorways match standard dimensions, you'll save money on both materials and labor.
+Standard-sized doors (32" x 80" or 36" x 80") are simpler than custom sizes.
+If your doorways match standard dimensions, both materials and labor stay straightforward.

-Double doors, French doors, and oversized entries require more material and installation time.
-A single exterior door might cost $1,200 installed, while double entry doors can reach $3,500-$5,000.
+Double doors, French doors, and oversized entries require more material and installation time than a single standard door.

 Why Location Matters